 Birmingham Osteopathy clinics

-The first Birmingham Osteopath Guildhall Practice was founded almost 30 years ago in the city centre, and it remains our bed-rock.
-We have four locations in and around Birmingham including Birmingham City Centre, Kings Heath, Edgbaston and Hagley.
+The first Birmingham Osteopath Guildhall Practice was founded almost 30 years ago in the city centre, and it remains our bedrock.
+We have four locations in and around Birmingham including Birmingham City Centre, Kings Heath and Edgbaston.
 We provide excellent physical therapy and also superb service.
 Our personalised service, along with a friendly and relaxed atmosphere will make you feel comfortable and cared for from your first visit.

 We are a multi-disciplinary team including osteopaths, physiotherapists as well as sports massage therapists.
 Finally, we have the expertise, knowledge and experience and passion to help you.
 The team will support you, in order for you to achieve your true potential.
 Therefore you should rest assured that you are safe in our hands.